-Press Releases :: Commission focuses on international science co-operation to meet global challenges
+Press Release :: Commission focuses on international science co-operation to meet global challenges

 (17/09/2012) The global research landscape is evolving rapidly, with the share of BRIC countries in worldwide R&D expenditure doubling between 2000 and 2009.
 Issues such as climate change, food security or fighting diseases increasingly require a concerted international research effort.
 Europe can only maximise the excellence of its science base and innovative industries by being open to international cooperation and to the best brains in the world.
 The European Commission has therefore today set out a new strategy for developing international cooperation in research and innovation.
 The strategy proposes to further focus cooperation on EU strategic priorities while maintaining the tradition of openness to third country participation in EU research.
 This includes addressing global challenges, but also making Europe more attractive as a location for research and innovation, and boosting industrial competitiveness.